qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/network_analysis.rst

   # This scheme can be used with OpenStreetMap data
   director = QgsVectorLayerDirector(vectorLayer, 5, 'yes', '1', 'no', QgsVectorLayerDirector.DirectionBoth)

-To construct a director  we should pass a vector layer, that will be used as the source for the graph structure and information about allowed movement on each road segment (one-way or bidirectional movement, direct or reverse direction).
+To construct a director, we should pass a vector layer that will be used as the source for the graph structure and information about allowed movement on each road segment (one-way or bidirectional movement, direct or reverse direction).
 The call looks like this